Bafy78/dithering-in-octahedral/project_plan.md

 ### 4. Metrics
 Once the images are exported, we will use Python scripts and CLI tools to generate the error metrics:
 * **FLIP (NVIDIA):** We will run the official FLIP tool to generate Perceptual Error Maps.
-We will specifically look for "fireflies" (high-contrast error dots) which indicate failed dithering at the poles.
+We will specifically look for "fireflies" (high-contrast error dots) which indicate failed dithering.
 * **SSIM (Structural Similarity):** Computed via Python (Scikit-Image) on frames to measure global structural consistency against the Ground Truth.
 * **Angular Error Heatmap:** We will compute the angle $\theta$ between the ground truth vector $N_{gt}$ and the reconstructed vector $N_{rec}$:
     $$\theta = \arccos(N_{gt} \cdot N_{rec})$$